 Through being a member of the Wildlife Society in Benoni, Anne was most involved at Korsman from 1982 into the 1990s.
 Her Wilge Veld and Youth Club started using Korsman in 1985 for environmental education.
 Amongst other projects, the children planted indigenous trees and studied Korsman's birds and butterflies.
 Anne initiated a project to build an environmental education centre at Korsman, but it was ultimately turned down by the Wildlife Society head office, a great disappointment for her.

 Anne drew up a management plan for Korsman which was accepted by Council in 1993.
 It included reed control, litter traps in storm water drains, and a burning programme, but little was ever carried out.

 A bird hide was sponsored and built by WESSA (Wildlife and Environmental Society of SA) in 1996.
-(This hide accidentally burnt down in 2007 in a fire started by Council workers that spread from the pump station grounds.
+This hide accidentally burnt down in 2007 in a fire started by Council workers that spread from the pump station grounds.

 Friends of Korsman

 In 2002, a group of concerned volunteers, under the auspices of WESSA and the leadership of the late well-known conservationist Ian Dustan, formed “Friends of Korsman” recognising a need to preserve and upgrade Korsman Bird Sanctuary.
-The group fell under the auspices of WESSA.

 Friends of Korsman held monthly work parties to collect litter and clear storm water inlets into the pan.
 They removed dilapidated wire structures of the old animal pens, invasive alien plants and a large number of domestic geese.
 They planted indigenous trees and succulents.
 To raise funds for various projects they held fun walks around the Sanctuary, and educational guided walks within the Sanctuary.